Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Environments

 \subsection{Griddly}

 Griddly \citep{bamford2020griddly} is a highly optimized grid-world based suite of environments.
 Environments used in this work based on Griddly generate $64\times64$ pixel observations, although the size of the grid-world may vary.
 Griddly supports multiple rendering formats, this work uses the 2D rendering of sprites. \\\\ \textbf{Spiders:} is a 6x6 arena where a Gnome (the agent) has to grab a Gem without being killed by a Spider.
 The agent dies if it collides with the spider.
 In this environment, the agent can move \textit{left}, \textit{right}, \textit{up}, \textit{down} or \textit{stay}.
 The spider takes an action randomly from the following: rotate left, rotate right or move forward.
-This environment's controlled entities are: Agent. \\\\ \textbf{Clusters:} is a 13x10 arena where a Knight has to move boxes of the same color to their corresponding colored-block without touching present spikes.
+This environment's controlled entities are: Agent. \\\\ \textbf{Clusters:} is a 13x10 arena where a Knight has to move boxes of the same color to their corresponding colored-block without touching the spikes.
 There are two different colors, blue and red.
+The agent is rewarded with +1 whenever a box is pushed towards a similar colored block.
 The agent dies if it collides with spikes or if a box is destroyed by spikes.
 The agent can move \textit{left}, \textit{right}, \textit{up}, \textit{down} or \textit{stay}.
-This environment's controlled entities are: Agent and Boxes. \\\\ \textbf{Lights:} is a 11x8 arena where a Ghost (the agent) has to turn all the lights on by pressing each button.
+This environment's controlled entities are: Agent and Boxes.\\ For RL experiments, we made the environment more sparse by removing all intermediate reward and only rewarded the agent after all the boxes of the same color are pushed to blocks.
+Since the agent can not get any reward whenever a box is stuck to a wall.
+We removed boxes that touches the wall and punished the agent with -0.01.
+We then scaled the reward of solving a color with the number of boxes pushed to the block.
+This modifications encourage the agent to solve the environment by pushing the maximum number of boxes into blocks while preventing it from getting deprived from reward by accidentally pushing boxes to walls. \\\\ \textbf{Lights:} is a 11x8 arena where a Ghost (the agent) has to turn all the lights on by pressing each button.
 Buttons and lights are colored either blue or green.
 Pressing a button of one color turns the light of the same color on.
 The agent can move \textit{left}, \textit{right}, \textit{up}, \textit{down} or \textit{stay}.
-This environment's controlled entities are: Agent, Buttons and Lights. \\\\ \textbf{Ground truth:} Griddly provides access to each entity's state (x, y, light is on/off, etc); a binary mask is produced for each controlled entity with any of its attributes changed when transitioning between two time steps. x and y coordinates are projected into pixel space and a bounding box is generated using the size of that entity.
+This environment's controlled entities are: Agent, Buttons and Lights. \\\\ \textbf{Empty:} this environment is a copy of the clusters environment where all the boxes, blocks, spikes and rewards were removed. \\\\ \textbf{Ground truth:} Griddly provides access to each entity's state (x, y, light is on/off, etc); a binary mask is produced for each controlled entity with any of its attributes changed when transitioning between two time steps. x and y coordinates are projected into pixel space and a bounding box is generated using the size of that entity.
 Note that the coordinates may be different between steps thus the generated mask may enclose multiple locations.
 The resulting masks for each entity are combined into a single mask $m$ by taking the maximum value among them.
 Since we want to know what pixels were actually controlled, the final ground truth mask is produced as: $m \cdot e^p_a$.